 William Kidd was born in Dundee, Scotland, in about 1654 to Captain John Kyd and his wife, Bessie Butchart.
-When he was just a boy, his father was lost at sea, and a local society financially supported his family.
+As a boy, his father was lost at sea, and a local society financially supported his family.
 When he was old enough, he went to work as a privateer for European royals to attack foreign ships.

-A privateer was a non-military person or ship that engaged in maritime warfare under a commission of war.
+A privateer was a non-military person, or ship engaged in maritime warfare under a commission of war.
 Privately owned merchant ships, licensed by the crown, could legitimately attack and take vessels deemed pirates or privateers from opposing nations.
-Captured ships were then sold with the proceeds divided between the privateer sponsors, shipowners, captains, and crew.
+Captured ships were sold, with the proceeds divided between the privateer sponsors, shipowners, captains, and crew.
 In practice, the legality and actions of the privateers were often vague.

 After working for various buccaneer crews, William became a respected privateer in his own right by the 1680s.
 At about this time, Kidd set sail for America and settled in New York City, where he befriended many prominent colonial citizens, including three governors.

 Short-handed, Kidd then sailed for New York City to restaff his crew.
-Unfortunately, some of these new members were not of the quality as those he had lost to the Navy.
-In fact, some were known, and hardened criminals, and others were former pirates.
+Unfortunately, some of these new members were not the same quality as those he had lost to the Navy.
+Some were known and hardened criminals, and others were former pirates.
 This detour created another problem as Kidd would not meet his agreed-upon return date of March 1697.

-With a full crew, the Adventure Galley set sail for Africa’s Cape Town.
-When he was about 100 miles away from his destination, he stopped a Royal Navy vessel and demanded the captain supply him with new sails to replace those damaged in his trip across the Atlantic.
+With an entire crew, the Adventure Galley set sail for Africa’s Cape Town.
+When he was about 100 miles from his destination, he stopped a Royal Navy vessel and demanded the captain supply him with new sails to replace those damaged in his trip across the Atlantic.
 When the captain refused, Kidd threatened to stop the first English merchant ship he saw and forcibly take its sails.
 To this, the Navy captain threatened Kidd with treason and impressed more of his men into service.
-That night, Kidd used the ship’s oars to slip away quietly and avoided Cape Town.
+That night, Kidd used the ship’s oars to slip away quietly and avoid Cape Town.

 By about February 1697, the Kidd and his men made their way to the east coast of Africa, where they stopped for supplies.
 Many of the crew became ill, and before the ship departed, 50 of his men had died.
 They made their way to the mouth of the Red Sea, where the seamen faced more problems.
 Though the ship was only a little over a year old, it was beginning to show wear.
 The joints were loose, causing leaks, and the bottom was infested with shipworms.

 In the meantime, they had run into very few ships other than fishing vessels and had taken no prizes of note.
 The men were getting restless, concerned about the lack of loot the ship had gained in the long journey, and tempers grew short.
-At some point, a gunner named William Morre got into an argument with Captain Kidd and began to talk of mutiny.
-Kidd responded by hitting the man in the head with an iron-bound bucket, knocking the man to the deck, and fracturing his skull.
+At some point, a gunner named William Morre argued with Captain Kidd and began talking about mutiny.
+Kidd responded by hitting the man in the head with an iron-bound bucket, knocking the man to the deck and fracturing his skull.
 Moore died the next day.

 Having made a great achievement in Kidd’s mind, he abandoned the damaged Adventure Galley and ordered his crew to sail for New York on Quedagh Merchant.

 But, the attack was one of a series of mistakes that Kidd had made during the voyage.
-A great deal of the booty on the Quedagh belonged to the powerful British East India Company, and other goods were owned by a minister at the court of the Indian Grand Moghul, who had powerful connections.
-Further, his disrespect of the Royal Navy of England would come back to haunt him, as the Navy Captains reported the confrontations and accused him of piracy.
+Much of the booty on the Quedagh belonged to the powerful British East India Company, and other goods were owned by a minister at the Court of the Indian Grand Moghul, who had powerful connections.
+Further, his disrespect for the Royal Navy of England would haunt him, as the Navy Captains reported the confrontations and accused him of piracy.

-Circumstances turned worse when Captain Kidd turned over the French licenses from the Quedagh to his lawyer, who promptly gave them over to Governor Bellomont, who just happened to be one of the expedition’s backers.
+Circumstances worsened when Captain Kidd turned over the French licenses from the Quedagh to his lawyer, who promptly gave them over to Governor Bellomont, who just happened to be one of the expedition’s backers.
 Afterward, the licenses mysteriously disappeared.

-Making matters worse, Kidd, who was obviously worried by this time, clumsily tried to bribe various people and hinted that he had buried vast riches.
+Making matters worse, Kidd, worried by this time, clumsily tried to bribe various people and hinted that he had buried vast riches.

-After Captain Kidd was arrested, he attempted to negotiate his freedom by providing secret locations of his treasure and a captured prize ship as bargaining chips.
+After being arrested, Captain Kidd attempted to negotiate his freedom by providing secret locations of his treasure and a captured prize ship as bargaining chips.
 Although some of the treasure was recovered, Kidd was shipped to London, England, in April 1700.

 Captain Kidd remained in prison in England for over a year before he was brought to trial and then not for piracy, as he had expected, but for having killed William Moore upon the high seas.
 Kidd’s defense was that Moore was the leader of a mutinous crew, but it is evident from the minutes of the trial that there was no question as to what the verdict would be.
 Though he should only have been convicted of manslaughter, the jury found him guilty of murder.

-Having made certain that Kidd would be hanged, the Court next ordered him brought to trial under an indictment of piracy.
-Kidd asked for a postponement until his papers, and particularly the two French Shipping Licenses, could be obtained and submitted as evidence, but the request was denied.
+Having made sure that Kidd would be hanged, the Court next ordered him brought to trial under an indictment of piracy.
+Kidd asked for a postponement until his papers, particularly the two French Shipping Licenses, could be obtained and submitted as evidence, but the request was denied.
 The trial began on May 8, 1701, and Kidd expected Lord Bellomont and others would come to his defense, but they didn’t.
-He also anticipated that the French Shipping Licenses would be admitted as evidence that the ship was lawful spoil under his commission.
-But, the licenses had mysterious disappeared.
+He also anticipated that the French shipping licenses would be admitted as evidence that the ship was lawfully spoiled under his commission.
+But, the licenses had mysteriously disappeared.

 After the sentence had been pronounced, Captain Kidd said:

-“My Lord, it is a very hard sentence.
-For my part, I am innocentest of them all, only I have been sworn against by perjured persons.”
+“My Lord, it is a tough sentence.
+For my part, I am the innocentest of them; only I have been sworn against by perjured persons.”

 In the years after his conviction, some historians questioned whether the evidence was sufficient for guilty verdicts.

-Captain William Kidd is often called the “the most famous pirate” in history.
+Captain William Kidd is often called “the most famous pirate” in history.
 But he was never the typical swashbuckling pirate of popular fiction.
-Rather, it appears that he should be mentioned as a famous privateer.
-For years he had successfully sailed and served his country before his final voyage on the Adventure Galley.
+Instead, it appears that he should be mentioned as a famous privateer.
+He had successfully sailed for years and served his country before his final voyage on the Adventure Galley.